Getting ready to take your driver’s test can be quite the milestone.

 Non-Commercial and Commercial Tests

-There are different tests for regular drivers and those who want to drive big rigs.
+There are different tests for regular drivers and those who want to drive larger vehicles.

-Non-commercial road tests are for regular cars and motorcycles.
+Non-commercial road tests are for your standard cars and motorcycles.

 - Parallel parking